tprakash17/EKS-custom-metrics-auto-scaling/README.md

-# HPA autoscaling using custom-metrics walkthrough on AWS EKS cluster.
+# HPA autoscaling using custom-metrics on AWS EKS cluster.

 Note - steps tested on EKS cluster 1.11+.